GabrielPotter/refactor/README.md

 Refactor is a TypeScript codebase that combines an Express API, a PostgreSQL persistence layer, and a React/Vite administration console for managing hierarchical "tree" data, typed categories, cross-layer edges, and operational metrics.
 The project ships with a programmable DSL console, automatic latency tracking, and development helpers for quickly bootstrapping database schemas.

 ## System Highlights
-- Node.js + Express REST API backed by Kysely ORM and PostgreSQL.
+- Node.js + Express REST API backed by Drizzle ORM and PostgreSQL.
 - Domain model for trees, nodes, layers, edges, node and edge categories, node and edge types, plus shared JSON schemas with Euler-tour metadata (`euler_in` / `euler_out`) for fast hierarchy queries.
 - Command Interpreter DSL (built on Chevrotain) for scripted data manipulation via HTTP or the GUI console.
 - React Admin GUI (Material UI, CodeMirror) for service monitoring, environment inspection, and DSL execution.